VibeCodder/Data-Share_Local/README.md

 # File Server
-A simple script that enables to share files between devices in the same network.<br>
+A simple script created with Claude that enables to share files between devices in the same network.<br>
 Program also gives an option to send only text and there is a preview of this text from sent txt file on the file list.
 <br><br>
 `file_server.py` is the actual python script, <br>